 To get started with the bonding process, contractors submit a bond quote request online or over the phone.
 The surety company evaluates the type of bond needed, the amount of the bond, and the contractor's credit history, and then provides a quote for the bond premium.

 How Much Does a West Virginia Contractor License Bond Cost?

-How do You Get a West Virginia Contractor License Bond?
+How Do I Renew My West Virginia Contractor License Bond?